Learn all about the history of brewing and beer gardens on a hiking tour of East Fairmount Park

-PARKING: There is plenty of free parking in the park.
+PARKING: there is plenty of free parking in the park.
 As always, NEVER leave valuables in your car!
-However, we strongly recommend arriving with Uber, Lyft, Indego Bike Share, or public transportation.
-Take SEPTA’s Route 32.
-At 33rd St & Oxford Street, there’s an Indego dock and bus stop.
-From there, it’s a 10 minute walk into the park along Reservoir Drive.
+However, we strongly recommend using Uber or Lyft as transportation.

 COVID-19 PROTOCOLS: By registering for this event you are agreeing to follow ALL of these protocols: